MarshalLeeeeee/Unity_Explore/Readme.md

 ### InteractionScene
  - The camera follows the player in a third person manner by a script which update the position of the camera according to the position of a GameObject reference.
+The angle of camera is controlled by user's mouse.
  - Object is controlled by the player through ```Input```.
 Detailed introduction of ```Input``` can refer to __Section:Script & API__ / Input.
  - Define behaviour that will be periodically happened as prefab.
 The prefab can store variables of its own.
  - We can set the life time ```t``` of an object ```obj``` by implementing ```Destroy(obj, t)``` in ```Start()```.